kevinweber/lazy-load-for-videos/readme.txt

 PageSpeed Insights is a service by Google to help you optimize your site's performance.
 You can analyse your site using a browser extension or online, more information: https://developers.google.com/speed/pagespeed/

 = How to embed videos in WordPress? =
-Easily post the URL to your content (e.g. Youtube video) into a post or page.
+Easily insert the URL to your content (e.g. Youtube video) into a post or page.
 The URL must be on its own line and must not be hyperlinked.
 "WordPress will automatically turn [the URL] into a YouTube embed when the post is viewed."
 (Source: http://codex.wordpress.org/Embeds)
+Inserting a Youtube <iframe> (instead of the plain URL) is deprecated and not supported by Lazy Load for Videos.

 = How to add support for custom post types? =
 You can use a filter to add support for a custom post type (since version 2.0.4).